 The book of Psalms is one of the most fascinating books in the Bible.
-It contains a large collection of hymns that were written by many different authors, on many different subjects, over a period that spanned a thousand years.
-Psalms has doctrine, comfort, prophecy, and praise - a lot of praise.
-The 150 hymns in the book of Psalms are eminently worthy of study, but because of the book's massive length there are few preachers who attempt to preach their way through it.
+It contains a large collection of hymns, which were written by many different authors on many different subjects over a period that spanned a thousand years.
+This book contains doctrine, comfort, prophecy, and praise - a lot of praise!
+The 150 hymns in this book are worthy of study, but because of the book's massive length there are few preachers who attempt to preach all the way through it.

-Since our time is limited, we are not going to try to go through the entire book.
-That would take years, and we only have a single month.
-However, I do want to show you just how fascinating the Psalms really are, and give you a better appreciation for one of the best-known but least-studied books of the Bible.
+Since our time is limited I'm not going to try to go through the entire book.
+However, I do want to show you just how fascinating the Psalms really are, and give you a better appreciation for one of the best-known books of the Bible.